-“I believe he has always felt loved and valued at Lighthouse, but when he was brought into the fold of Odette’s family, Ricardo became more alive,” explained Lauren.
+“I believe he has always felt loved and valued at Lighthouse, but when he was brought into the fold of Odette’s family, he became more alive,” explained Lauren.
 “It was a joy to see him more animated and full of laughter.
 You could see a confidence and self-assurance growing.”

 Preparations are being made at the home so there is enough space for everyone, and goats (whose milk will provide a source of income) are being offered to the family to help them financially.
-Ricardo excitedly asks how soon until he can return to live permanently with this family.
+Stanley excitedly asks how soon until he can return to live permanently with this family.